If you are concerned about a transaction/charge appearing on your account that may not be yours, you can raise a dispute and we’ll investigate it.

-- If you have an additional cardholder, check if they recognise the transaction.
+- If you have an additional cardholder, check if they recognize the transaction.

 How do I dispute a transaction?

-It’s important to check all the details of your transaction/s on the Latitude Mobile App, Online Service Centre or your statement before lodging a dispute form.
+It’s important to check all the details of your transaction/s on the Latitude Mobile App, Latitude Service Centre, or your statement before lodging a dispute form.
 If you are sure that the transaction is suspicious/an error, complete the Dispute a Transaction form online.
 You’ll need to provide the following information: